DE8MSH/ISS_SAT_Display/README.md

 { Sgp4(), "**https://celestrak.org/NORAD/elements/gp.php?CATNR=27607&FORMAT=tle**", TFT_YELLOW }, // SO50

-**Friendly note: You get no warranty, no support, no anythng for this project.
+**Friendly note: You get no warranty, no support, no anything for this project.
 It's a proove of concept.
 Me and ChatGPT are happy that satellites can be displayed on a cheap chinese ESP32-2432S028.**